+15102056986

 Afternoon Session – 300-600pm

 Afternoon Session begins after a midday break where you are encouraged to take a walk or take a nap, eat food, drink a lot of water, and step away from writing for a couple of hours.
-While I conduct 1:1 sessions with the writers who want them, you move back into flow and spend a lovely few hours working on your WIP without (much) interruption.

 I make it a point to check in on each writer to acknowledge progress, readjust goals if necessary, provide feedback, and otherwise help everyone stay focused and feeling accomplished.